Hazrat Shahjalal International Airport Pedestrian Underpass: Construction

 On 20 June 2023, the construction project of the pedestrian underpass was approved, which is scheduled to be completed by June 2025.
 The plan envisages 9 entrances and exits for the underpass.
 The air-conditioned underpass is expected to have lift, escalator and traveler facilities. was sought as construction cost for 2023–2024.
 However, it was informed that even if the application for money was approved, it would not be available immediately.
 For that, experts believe that the completion of the construction work may be delayed.

 The 24th Engineer Brigade was tasked with the construction of the proposed underpass and started construction in December 2023 which would be fully funded by the government.

 On 3 July 2024, it was decided to close the section of Airport–Dakshinkhan road from the railway station to Hajj Camp till 31 October 2024 for construction work.
+However, as of July 2025, the street was still closed for the construction.